Hisqkq/Hisqkq/README.md

 ## Hi there, welcome to my GitHub profile 👋

-🔭 **I am currently seeking a 6-month internship in the field of Data Science to complete my master's degree.** If any companies have opportunities available, please do not hesitate to contact me.

 ### 🧏‍♂️ About me
 🚀 Hi there, my name is Théo and I'm a French Data Science student.
 📚 I’m currently in my Second year of Master in Data Science at Bordeaux University.
-🌱 I'm currently learning about statistics, machine learning, deep learning, big data and computer vision.
+🌱 I'm currently learning about statistics, machine learning, deep learning, computer vision & Networks.
 📫 How to reach me: send me an email to theo.lavandier@etu.u-bordeaux.fr